sandeepkambham08/shopping/README.md

   - How to add backdrop to close the menu and cart tabs automatically
   - How to work with methods like map
   - How to work with event listeners like scroll, onclick
+  - How to work with forms and form validation
+  - How to integrate payment method into a website
+  - How to send an email confirmation

 ## Libraries used
   - [Redux](https://redux.js.org/)
   - [React](https://github.com/facebook/react)